colindean/talks/bitcoin-technical/bitcoin-technical.md

 August 2016?
 :   12.5 BTC per block - 1800/day

-# Adjusting for advances
+# Adjusting biweekly for advances

 * Difficulty aids consistency
   * Up to quarters in a bust
-    * 16 decreases
+    * 16 decreases so far
   * Up to quadruples in a boom
     * +3,000% since 2012
-* Factored into hashing
+* Compared against hash output

 # Until it stops